 Teams and occupational groups

-In addition to individuals and jobs, basic competencies are also be used in describing teams and occupational groups.
-Teams can be examined as collective competence units by calculating the average of the team members' competencies.
-Teams can be described by broad competencies such as quality vs. results seeking units or, as units with emphasis on existing processes vs. creation of new processes.
-Teams can also be described with more detailed, narrower competencies such as units with poor-strong communication or service provision potentialities.
-In our studies, we have collected driver averages of different occupations and jobs, "prototypes" from used car salesmen to classical ballet dancers.
+In addition to individuals and jobs, basic competencies are also used in describing occupational groups and teams.
+We have collected "prototypical" competency profiles of different occupational groups from used car sales people to classical ballet dancers.
+Teams in turn can be examined as collective competence units by calculating averages of the team members' competencies.
+Teams are described by broad competencies such as quality vs. results seeking units or with emphasis on existing processes vs. creation of new processes.
+Teams can be described with more detailed, narrower competencies such as equipped with poor-strong communication or service provision potentialities.

 Achievement, leadership and interaction motivations are the drivers of independent action, leadership and collaboration at work.
 The picture of the individual becomes more focused with attention to the underlying single motives.
-Single motives indicate for example whether the person wants to excel in independent activities (achievement motivation) primarily by seeking high quality vs. sizeable results.
-Whether the person wants to lead (leadership motivation) others' behavior vs. thoughts and whether the individual wants to collaborate with others (interaction motivation) by communicating, advising or listening to others.
+Single motives indicate for example whether the person wants to excel in independent activities (achievement motivation) via high quality vs. sizeable results.
+Whether the person wants to lead (leadership motivation) the behavior vs. thoughts of others and whether the individual wants to collaborate with others (interaction motivation) by communicating, advising or listening to other people.

-Ways of thinking - drivers of handling information
+Ways of thinking - drivers of information handling competencies

 Ways of thinking in turn function as drivers of handling information ie., planning and problem solving.
 The process makes use of either existing, proven processes or creates new processes.
 Both represent competence, depending on the targeted job.
 Planning and problem solving is carried out along four consecutive steps from approaching the plan or problem and ending to implementation of solutions.
-Each step marks a single competency.
+Each step marks a single basic competency -"Expert in work" character.

 Attitudes serve as drivers of viewing things.
 Most important is the person's attitude toward the environmental ambiguity and change.
 This indicates whether the person feels more at home in orderly, stable and consistency providing work environments or in variety and novelty providing, mobile work environments.
-Other important viewings include expectancies of being successful driven by optimism and reflection upon one's own ethical and moral conduct.
+Individuals' different success expectations are driven by optimism and vary in their competence value.
+Reflection upon one's own ethical conduct has however less influence on competent behavior at work.

 Ownership of competence